m4n0v31/GetAndCleanDataProject/README.md

 4. Filters the merged set to only extract features based on mean and standard deviation of the measurements.
 5. Replaces the activity id with the more descriptive activity labels.
 6. Cleans up the names of the features (removes underscores, dots, capital letters, symbols, etc).
-7. Stores this tidy data set in a .csv file.
 8. Averages every feature for each activity type and subject.
-9. Stores a secodn tidy data ser in a .csv file containing the calculated averages.
+9. Stores the tidy data set in a .csv file containing the calculated averages.

 ## 5. Instruction list